jlooper/msft-learn-apis/module/includes/3-query-Met-API.md

 Another thing to consider is permissions.
 Read through the terms of use of all third-party APIs that you would like to use and make sure the way that you want to use it is acceptable.
 The Met Museum's [Terms and Conditions page](https://www.metmuseum.org/information/terms-and-conditions) is a good place to start.
 Since they have adopted the [Creative Commons Zero](https://creativecommons.org/publicdomain/zero/1.0/) license, there is no copyright on their dataset, which is helpful for the casual user.

 In addition, this API does not require an API key to use the service, so you can access many aspects of its collections by using 'GET' requests via a well-formed URL query.
+By visiting a given URL, you are using the Met Museum's API from right within your browser.
+This is the simplest of all ways to use an API.
+In a later unit, you will learn how to use code to call APIs.

 The Met lists its endpoints, or the URL that you will use to query for objects, as including Objects, (one) Object, Departments, and Search.